sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Work around a LaTeX bug in marginpars
+Short desc    : Work around a LaTeX bug in marginpars
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : Works around the LaTeX bug that marginpars will sometimes come
+Descript     : Works around the LaTeX bug that marginpars will sometimes come
              : out at the wrong margin.
 ```